10 Tips to help you get the most out of Castaway Cay

 10. Drinking on Castaway Cay

-There are four bars on Castaway Cay that serve a variety of tropical drinks and beer in aluminum bottles.
+Four bars on Castaway Cay serve a variety of tropical drinks and beer in aluminum bottles.
 You can also purchase beer packages on the ship, which may be a decent deal.
-We bought the a beer package, which included 6 aluminum bottles of beer and an insulated bag for $56.
+We bought the beer package, which included 6 aluminum bottles of beer and an insulated bag for $56.

 This worked out to be cheaper than buying beers on the island and we liked the cooler.